RainBirdAi/docker-workshop/exercises/exercise-0.md

    > keyfile can be found [here][instructions] (scroll down to the section
    > _Setting Up an SSH Session with SSH Keys in PuTTY_)

-2. Note down 3 IP addresses from the sheet of paper that's going around the room with the memory stick.
+2. Make sure you've got a bit of paper with 3 IP addresses on it.
+Put your name on it and make sure you keep it safe.
+These are your three machines for the workshop.
 The first IP will be used for your _Docker repository_, the second will be used as a _development environment_ and the third is your _live environment_.

 3. Ensure you can connect to all three machines.
 You will need to run the following commands to complete the setup: